 The above table shows the difference between types of savings accounts.
 If you want to protect yourself from paying tax on any interest income, then an ISA may be your best choice.
 But if you want to frequently add and withdraw money, a general savings account may better suit your needs.

-The period of time you plan to keep money tucked away will also impact the type of savings account that makes the most sense for you.
+That's because you want your savings to keep compounding the interest they achieve over as long a period as possible.
+Chopping that effect down every so often will stunt the momentum of that snowball effect.
+So, the period of time you plan to keep money tucked away should have an impact the type of savings account that makes the most sense for you.

-Remember, if you’re saving a larger amount and have a longer-term horizon, an ISA will protect you from ever paying tax on interest earned.
+Remember, if you're saving a larger amount and have a longer-term horizon, an ISA will protect you from ever paying UK tax on any gains.

 Cash ISA or individual savings account?